Let’s start with the formal ways.

 Hey, nice to meet you.
 How did you meet Sergio?

-But if instead, Sergio decides to bring you home and make you meet his parents, you’ll have to say something like:
+But if instead, Sergio decides to bring you home and make you meet his parents, and you’ll have to say something like:

 Piacere di conoscerla.
 Lei ha una bellissima casa, lo sa?

 Nice to meet you.
 You have a lovely house, you know?

 If you want to sound even more formal, you can say “sono lieto di conoscerla” (I’m glad to meet you).
 This form, however, is obsolete and is used in rare situations.

 All the informal ways to translate “nice to meet you” to Italian cut on the final part of piacere di conoscerti.
 For instance, you can just say piacere and skip the rest.

 Alternatively, you can say molto piacere, which means you’re very glad to meet the person you’re talking to.